– the new school photographs and plans in 1936 with reminiscences of former pupils from the 1940’s to 1990’s

 There were some old wooden sheds /garages on the far east side, including one locked garage that had a very old black saloon from the mid 50’s era.
 From memory the metalwork and woodwork classes were to the east.
 Mr. Barnett? (a teacher) “Carry on London” was his catchphrase.

 … and one from the 1980’s:-

 The school building had various bolted on rooms by then and was surrounded by additional classroom huts.
 The tower was a spiral staircase to the first floor as I recall.

 By the 1980’s the education system was changing.
-Separate boys and girls schools were no longer deemed necessary added to which the flat roofs of Middle Road school, originally intended to allow for expansion, now required constant repair which, with other deteriorating aspects of a 50 year-old building, sealed its fate and it was demolished in favour of King’s Manor school in Kingston Lane.
+Separate boys and girls schools were no longer deemed necessary added to which the flat roofs of Middle Road school, originally intended to allow for expansion, now required constant repair which, with other deteriorating aspects of a 50 year-old building, sealed its fate and it was demolished around 1992 in favour of King’s Manor school in Kingston Lane.